 Here's the FNB universal branch code: 250 655

-Use that code for internet banking services such as making payment to other FNB recipients.
+Use the code for internet banking services such as making payment to other FNB recipients and international payments.

 What about the use of specific branch codes?